Andrepereira2001/feup-lbaw-2021/er.md

 ### 1. Actors

 > Diagram identifying actors and their relationships.
-> Table identifying actors, including a brief description and examples.
+> Table identifying actors, including a brief description.

 ### 2. User Stories

 > User stories organized by actor.
-> For each actor, a table containing a line for each user story, and for each user story: an identifier, a name, a priority, and a description (following the recommended structure).
+> For each actor, a table containing a line for each user story, and for each user story: an identifier, a name, a priority, and a description (following the recommended pattern).

 #### 2.1.
 Actor 1